 In order for us to assess your financial need in a fair and uniform manner, all applicants (freshman and transfer) must submit the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 each year, but no later than February 1.
-Estimated tax figures may be used to complete the FAFSA.
 If you would like to be considered for institutional need-based aid as well, please complete the CSS Profile in addition to any other documents requested by the Office of Financial Aid. .

 The FAFSA is available through your high school guidance office, transfer office, or the University Office of Student Financial Aid and Financial Planning.
 In addition, families may apply online at fafsa.ed.gov.

 To be considered eligible for any financial aid, a student must be admitted to a degree program and be a U.S. Citizen or Eligible Non-citizen.

 Returning students must reapply for financial aid each year in order to have your current eligibility determined.
 All returning students must submit a FAFSA to the federal processor by February 1.
 You must also satisfy the academic standards of the University to continue to be eligible for financial aid.